Top of the page

 Smoking may increase your chance of having pancreatitis.
 If you smoke, it's a good idea to quit.

 If you have ongoing (chronic) pancreatitis caused by excessive use of alcohol, you will need to quit drinking to reduce severe pain and complications.
 Drinking large amounts when you have chronic pancreatitis can shorten your life.
-For more information on quitting alcohol, see the topic Alcohol: Drinking and Your Health.

 Although the role of diet in pancreatitis is not clear, doctors recommend eating a low-fat diet and staying at a healthy body weight.